sbarot01/thebrain/README.md

 # 🧠 thebrain
 > A personal AI intelligence layer built with multi-agent orchestration, RAG, and MCP servers on top of household app data

-TheBrain connects to my real household data — meals, nutrition, weekly plans — and answers questions across all of it using multi-agent orchestration, RAG, custom MCP servers, and proactive scheduled summaries.
+TheBrain connects to the suite of household apps I built for my family — meal planning, fitness tracking - and answers questions across all of it using multi-agent orchestration, RAG, custom MCP servers, and proactive scheduled summaries.

-This is a portfolio project built to demonstrate production-level agentic AI system design.
-Every component maps to a real skill used in AI engineering roles.
+I built TheBrain as a portfolio project to demonstrate agentic AI system design, and to begin exploring AI Product roles.
+I currently work in Advisory at KPMG (Capital Markets / Financial Services Operations).
+I have no formal software engineering background — I taught myself and shipped the household apps first, then built an Agentic layer on top of them.

 ---

 ## 🎯 What It Does

-**Ask questions across your household data in natural language**
+**Natural Language Q&A**
 > "What have we been cooking most this month?
 Are we hitting our protein goals?"

-**Get proactive weekly summaries pushed to your phone**
+**Proactive weekly summaries pushed to our phones**
 > Every Sunday, OurBrain sends a digest of nutrition patterns, meal variety,
 > and personalized suggestions for the week ahead.

-**Receive coaching based on your actual patterns**
+**Pattern-based Coaching**
 > "You haven't cooked a high-protein meal in 5 days — here's a suggestion
 > based on your preferences and what's already in your weekly planner."